lfost42/grafana-notes/k8s/CKAlab.md

 I was following [FreeCodeCamp](https://www.youtube.com/watch?v=Fr9GqFwl6NM) and realized there is an insignificant number of people who will have a bad time trying to follow it.
 I'm hoping these instructions help more people create a CKA lab environment on a mac while following the video.

-The video uses Ubuntu but it was too big for my Macbook Air so I converted the instructions to use Debian.

 ## Part 1.1: Lab VM Setup (Apple Silicon Mac)

 This guide requires three virtual machines: `control`, `node01`, and `node02`.
 To practice the entire guide, you will need:

+- 200GB free space
 - 1 × Control Plane VM
 - 2 × Worker VMs (minimum)

-You’ll create them on an ARM-based MacBook using the free UTM app.
+I created this on an ARM-based MacBook using the free UTM app.

 ---